The Health and Beauty Benefits of Biotin

 Biotin for Strong Nails

 Biotin can be beneficial for nail health thanks to its generous supply of proteins.
 Studies have shown significant increase in nail thickness in those with brittle nails who took daily biotin pills.
-Taking biotin for nail growth can be especially helpful for people who bite their nails or frequently wear gel or acrylic nail polish.If you find that your nails break or chip easily, then increasing your biotin should help.
+Taking biotin for hair and nail growth can be especially helpful for people who bite their nails or frequently wear gel or acrylic nail polish.If you find that your nails break or chip easily, then increasing your biotin should help.
 Vitamin supplementation can be helpful for anyone who wants to improve their health, overall looks, and energy levels.

 Suggested Daily Intake